adamkurth/reborn_dev/doc/source/simulations.rst

 grid.
 In the case that you compute :math:`F(\vec{q})` on a 3D grid, there is a corresponding function that can perform interpolations such that you can sample :math:`F(\vec{q})` at any :math:`\vec{q}` that lies within the grid.

-The methods in :class:`ClCore <bornagain.simulate.clcore.ClCore>` allow you to pass in CPU arrays and retrieve CPU arrays in return.
+The methods in :class:`ClCore <reborn.simulate.clcore.ClCore>` allow you to pass in CPU arrays and retrieve CPU arrays in return.
 That is the simplest way to to GPU compuations since you can just use the methods without ever thinking about memory.
 However, the bottleneck in GPU computations is often due to moving memory between devices.